bethelslink/-Store-Data-Analysis-with-Excel/README.md

 ---

 ## Project Overview
-The objective of this project is to create an Annual Sales Report for Vrinda Store (2022) to help the company gain insights into customer behavior and enhance sales in 2023.
+This project aims to analyze the annual sales performance of Vrinda Store (2022) and provide key insights into customer behavior, sales trends, and growth opportunities for 2023.

+We used Excel to clean and process the data, created an interactive dashboard, and analyzed multiple aspects of the business, such as sales channels, demographics, and order status.

 ---